KIKOcaoyue/Csharp-codes/README.md

 These are Cshape codes.

-Racing was coded at Nov21,2019. at NUIST.
+"Racing" was coded at Nov21,2019. at NUIST.